ic3-software/ic3-reporting-api/doc/JavascriptTemplate.md

-## Javascript Widget Template
+## JavaScript Widget Template

-A Javascript [widget template](WidgetTemplate.md) defines a new widget implemention using plain Javascript/Typescript.
+A JavaScript [widget template](WidgetTemplate.md) defines a new widget implemention using plain JavaScript/TypeScript.
 That is, it does not require React.

 On top of the common meta definition, this kind of template is responsible to implement the `jsCode` method: